- Toast POS

 Morgan & York is an artisan wine and cheese shop plus sandwich deli.

 Morgan & York is known as the “Cheers” of Ann Arbor, where everyone knows your name.
 Every Saturday morning people flock to the shop and deli to enjoy food and catch up.
 Committed to supporting local vendors and providing the highest quality products possible, Morgan & York has transitioned from a small party store into a well-loved staple of Michigan for artisan food and experience.

 Jody Klein may not have an official title at Morgan & York, but she has a hand in all aspects of its operations.
 Jody oversees the office, bookkeeping, HR, pricing, and marketing.
 When Morgan & York needed a change in its POS system, Jody spearheaded the search and was committed to finding a compatible solution.

 Struggling with Square and Making the Switch to Toast

-Ever since Tommy York purchased the Big 10 party store on Packard street, Morgan & York has grown from a gourmet specialty store to include an artisan wine and cheese shop, a deli, and coffee shop.
+Ever since Tommy York purchased the Big 10 party store on Packard street, Morgan & York has grown from a gourmet specialty store to include an artisan wine and cheese shop, a deli, and a coffee shop.

 As the shop grew and the deli moved up front, Jody and the shop’s partners decided to purchase Square.
 Over time though, the system began to show that it couldn’t keep up with Morgan & York’s rapid growth.
-“One of the major problems about Square is that they were running over Wifi,” says Jody.
+“One of the major problems about Square is that they were running over wifi,” says Jody.